College & Career Development

 SAT

 The SAT is an entrance exam used by colleges and universities to make admissions decisions.
-The SAT is a multiple-choice, pencil-and-paper test created and administered by the College Board.
-The purpose of the SAT is to measure a high school student's readiness for college, and provide colleges with one common data point that can be used to compare all applicants.
+The SAT is a multiple-choice test created and administered by the College Board.
+The purpose of the SAT is to measure a high school student's readiness for college and provide colleges with one common data point that can be used to compare all applicants.

 Students may choose to take the SAT for specific College/University admission, but it is not a requirement of Oshkosh West High School.